ChampionMains/Pyrobot/index.md

 [issues page](https://github.com/championmains/Pyrobot/issues).
 If you would like to contribute directly, fell free to send a pull request.

 ## Help!
-I've deleted my Reddit account and can't re-verify my summoner, what do I do?
+I've lost my Reddit account and can't re-verify my summoner, what do I do?
 {:id="deleted-account" name="deleted-account"}

 Message [/u/LugnutsK](https://reddit.com/u/LugnutsK) with your *summoner name* and *region*.
-He'll fix that shit.

 * * *